carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 - A security group acts as a virtual firewall for your EC2 instances to control incoming and outgoing traffic.
 - If you don't sepcify a Securtiy Group, the EC2 instance is linked to the default Security Group
-- Changes to Security Groups take effect immediately.
+- Changes to a security groups rules take effect immediately and are automatically applied to all instances associated with that group.
 - When you create a New Security Group
   - All inbound traffic is blocked by default - so we enable some IP and ports using Security Groups.
     - To let All IPs in `0.0.0.0/0`.
 To let a single IP address in `X.X.X.X/32` (32 means this ip address)
-    - Common Ports: Linux (port 22)
+    - Common Ports: Linux (port 22) and Microsoft - RDP (port 3389)
   - All outbound traffic is allowed.
-    - Common Ports: Microsoft - RDP (port 3389), HTTP (80) and HTTPS (443)
+    - Common Ports: HTTP (80) and HTTPS (443)
-- Changes to a security groups rules take effect immediately and are automatically applied to all instances associated with that group.
 - Cardinality Security Group _-_ EC2 Instance
   - You can have any number of EC2 instances within a security group.
   - You can have multiple Security Groups attached/assigned to EC2 instances.